Horch: Auto Union

 Eventually, on June 29, 1932, Horch, Audi, DKW and Wanderer merged to form the Auto Union.
 The current Audi four-ring logo is the Auto Union logo that represents the merger of these four brands.
-In the 1930s, Horch introduced a new line of smaller and cheaper, but still presentable, V8 automobiles.
-In 1936, Horch presented the 25,000th 8-cylinder luxury car in Zwickau.
+In the 1930s, Horch introduced a new line of smaller and cheaper, but more stylish, V8 automobiles starting with the 830B.
+Horch also continued to offer straight-eight engines for larger cars intended for more representational use.
+By 1936, Horch had completed their 25,000th eight-cylinder luxury car in Zwickau.
+In 1935 Horch introduced the straight-eight Horch 850-series, replacing the Horch 8 and 12 models as the top version, competing directly with the Mercedes-Benz 540K.

 The Auto Union Grand Prix racing cars types A to D, were developed and built by a specialist racing department of Horch works in Zwickau between 1933 and 1939.
 Between 1935 and 1937 Auto Union cars won 25 races, driven by Ernst von Delius, Tazio Nuvolari, Bernd Rosemeyer, Hans Stuck and Achille Varzi.